-The Gigapan Curriculum project enables professors, teachers and instructors to teach their students how to take panoramic HD images, and share them around the world.
-Over 2,500 students are trained worldwide in almost 100 schools or other organizations, helping Gigapan to develop curriculum for kindergarten to post-college levels, with topics ranging from natural sciences and architecture, to creative writing and mathematics.
+The Gigapan Curriculum Collection enables professors, teachers and instructors to teach their students how to take panoramic HD images, and share them around the world.
+Over 6,000 students are trained worldwide in almost 300 schools or other organizations, helping Gigapan to develop curriculum for kindergarten to post-college levels, with topics ranging from natural sciences and architecture, to creative writing and mathematics.

 The following curriculum is designed to make Gigapan technology accessible to all teachers and students.
 It is divided into two main categories:

 a) Those in which students are “consumers” of Gigapan images.
 These projects are accessible to all and do not require using the panohead.

 b) Those in which students are “producers” of Gigapan images who use the panohead to take images with specific educational intent.